 Political advertising will be one considerable interactive experience where voters will be polled in real-time and plugged into the election on a more accurate and personal level.

-Political campaigns will be more about influencing a small group of swing voters than trying to convince the most significant possible groups of voters that the candidate is correct or the political party is right.
+Political campaigns will be more about influencing a small group of swing voters than convincing the most significant possible groups of voters that the candidate is correct or the political party is right.

 Political advertising may become a near real-time presence customized to individuals’ interests.

 Political advertising will feature only the facts.
-An announcer, who must be “impartial,” will present the facts and offer only a few candidates and propositions to choose from.
+An announcer, who must be “impartial,” will present the facts and offer only a few candidates and propositions.

 Politicians will customize the content and format of their campaign ads for the individual.
-This ad will not only be personalized for an individual, who may be a swing-voter or someone likely to vote the opposite of their normal voting behavior or a member of their traditional constituency but also will be personalized for the device they use.
+This ad will be not only personalized for an individual who may be a swing voter or someone likely to vote the opposite of their normal voting behavior or a member of their traditional constituency but also for the device they use.

 Political advertising will no longer be seen as trying to persuade voters but as a chance to be involved in the campaign like never before.

 Political Advertising will integrate audience feedback into the advertising to dialogue between candidates and voters.
 The “live” aspect of this is the audience’s feedback will be shown to the candidate immediately so that the candidate can then modify future political advertising on the spot.